drocheam/optrace/docs/source/usage/elements.rst

 Filter
 ___________

-When light hits a :class:`Filter <optrace.tracer.geometry.filter.Filter>` part of the ray power is transmitted according to the filter's transmittance function.
+When light hits a :class:`Filter <optrace.tracer.geometry.filter.Filter>`, the ray power is transmitted according to the filter's transmittance function.

 A Filter is defined by a Surface, a position and the :class:`TransmissionSpectrum <optrace.tracer.spectrum.transmission_spectrum.TransmissionSpectrum>`.